Nevenall/sufficient-reason/System/Magick.md

   Dice | Ability      | Description
   ----:|:------------:|:-----------
-  d4   | Perception   | Observe and perceive elements of this Sphere beyond any mortal ken. d6   | Manipulation | Make small changes to existing elements of this Sphere. d8   | Control      | Create noticeable effects with elements of this Sphere.
+  d4   | Perception   | Observe and perceive elements of this Sphere beyond any mortal ken. d6   | Manipulation | Make small chanzges to existing elements of this Sphere. d8   | Control      | Create noticeable effects with elements of this Sphere.
 This rank is generally for an effect to cause damage. d10  | Command      | Create major effects.
 This rank is typically required to cause significant changes to the patterns of others.
   d12  | Mastery      | Command vast effects with the elements of this Sphere.